JL-14/winter-survival/README.md

 + #### Content

-- The idea, concept, and content for the website came from me (Jorgen Lovbakke).
+- The idea and concept for the programme came from me (Jorgen Lovbakke).

-- The outline of the README document has been taken from my earlier README.md from the Viking Experience website, published through GitHub Pages.
+- The outline of the README document has been taken from my earlier README.md from the Famous Vikings Game, published through GitHub Pages, with additional suggestions from Juliia Konovalova based on her earlier work.

-- In developing the idea and concept, I consulted "The Children of Ash and Elm -A History of the Vikings" by Neil Price, published in 2022 by Penguin Books, and the Heimskringla -Snorre's sagas of the Viking kings, the version consulted was published in Norwegian in 1998 by Gyldendal Publishers.

-- Inspiration for the use of a fixed background image came from the Code Institute's 'Love Running' project.

-+ #### Tools

-- [coolors](https//:coolors.co) was used to create the colour palette
-- [Am I Responsive](https://ui.dev/amiresponsive) was used to create the multi-screen mockup for the README.md document
-- [WAVE Accessibility evaluator](https://wave.webaim.org/) was used to test the accessibility of the website
+- The Winter Survival Experience scenario, items list, and expert rankings and feedback was taken from 'SURVIVAL A Simulation Game' (https://www.whiteman.af.mil/Portals/53/documents/AFD-130408-063.pdf) and 'Winter Survival Exercise or Can Science Save My Life?' (https://ed.fnal.gov/arise/guides/bio/1-Scientific%20Method/1b-WinterSurvivalExercise.pdf), and adapted for the current programme.

 ---